The Five Best Free Drawing Apps for Mac [April 2020]

 FireAlpaca earned its rightful place on this list for a few reasons.
 First of all, this app is exceptionally lightweight which makes it a great solution if you are using an older Mac.
 Mind you the software runs on MacOS X 10.7 and later.
 In terms of tools and features, FireAlpaca doesn’t offer as much as some other entries on this list.
 Nonetheless, there are still more than enough brushes, color and layer options, and settings to create cool-looking vectors.
 Plus, there’s a 3D perspective tool which lets you snap different objects to the grid.

 Remember, this software is designed to work like a charm on older hardware, and it does.
-So, until you earn some money from your graphics and get a brand new Mac, FireAlpaca has got you and your trusty 2011 MacBook Air covered.
+So even if you don’t have enough cash to grab yourself a brand new MacBook Pro, FireAlpaca has got you and your trusty 2011 MacBook Air covered.

 That wraps up our guide to the best free drawing apps for MacOS!
 Did we miss out on one of your favorites?
 Let us know in the comments which apps you rely on for daily drawing, and whether we should add any additional apps in upcoming revisions to this guide!